ChloeAEde/laser-wavelength-stab/README.md

 # Help, I still don't know what is happening?
 You can write to me on moin[at]404chloenotfound.com.
-Please be kind to my repo, I'm a physcist- we are not know for our amazing coding skills :)
+Please be kind to my repo, I'm a physcist- we are not know for our amazing coding skills :) The people at Toptica and HighFinesse are also very lovely and helped me a lot in writing this code.